 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may earn a small commission — at no extra cost to you — from any sales made through these links.
 I only recommend products that I personally use and love!

-But when it came to facial products, I was a bit hesitant.
 After all, facial skin is so delicate.
 Plus, I was worried that handmade products couldn’t compare to the effectiveness of store-bought ones.

 I got over that fear (obviously!) and now ALL my facial products are handmade.
 I can’t even remember the last time I bought a facial cleanser.